 It is practical to have a Dutch IBAN bank account while studying in the Netherlands.
 You may need it to pay the tuition fees by bank transfer or to receive your scholarship, but a Dutch bank account is also very useful for everyday matters such as getting a cell phone subscription.

-If you open a Dutch bank account, you will receive a debit card that allows you to pay at for example cafetarias, photocopiers/printers and soft drink vending machines at the university where you cannot pay in cash, or in shops and supermarkets where credit cards are not commonly accepted.
+When you open a Dutch bank account, you will receive a debit card with which you can pay at cafetarias, photocopiers, printers, soft drink and snack vending machines at the university (where you cannot pay in cash!), or in shops and supermarkets where credit cards are not commonly accepted.
 Moreover, with a Dutch bank account you can withdraw cash from ATM’s without paying a fee.

 General requirements for opening a Dutch bank account